 This option allows you to appeal directly to the Board of Veterans’ Appeals.
 You can choose between three options:

-• Hearing: You choose to submit evidence and have a hearing with a Veterans Law Judge.
+• Hearing: You choose to have a hearing with a Veterans Law Judge and have the option to submit new evidence at the hearing or within 90 days of the hearing.